maneatsbible/maneatsbible.github.io/catechism.md

 *Q*: What is the Christian faith?

-*A*: The Christian faith is the hope of everlasting life promised by God through belief in Jesus Christ.
+*A*: The Christian faith is the hope of everlasting life promised by God through belief in Jesus Christ, understood by reading the Bible plainly, which we intend to do presently.

 *Q*: What is hope?